 - Prioritize and rationalize resource allocation for innovative policy initiatives

-- Lead cross-functional teams in implementing boundary-crossing solutions
+- Lead teams in implementing multi-layered solutions to real-world issues

-- A deeper understanding of policy challenges and solutions as they relate to sustainability, resources and energy
+- Policy challenges and solutions as they relate to sustainability, resources, and energy

 - A broad perspective of global development and social change

 - Proficiency in global governance and security issues

 The leadership skills you cultivate in the MPPGA program will help you succeed as a change maker in your organization and open up new career opportunities.
 Explore the careers of our alumni and the areas of work and roles to expect upon graduation.